 If you have questions about thesis and dissertation consultations, please email Jenny Goransson at jgoranss@masonlive.gmu.edu.

-Jenny Goransson is a PhD student in the Writing and Rhetoric program, Jenny has taught Composition at Mason for two years.
-Her recent research focuses on writing centers expanding into learning centers or merging with learning centers.
-Other research interests include community literacy, antiracist pedagogy, and the use of yoga and mindfulness strategies in writing instruction.
+Jenny Goransson is a PhD student in the Writing and Rhetoric program, has taught Composition at Mason for two years, and has worked as the Graduate Writing Coordinator and a thesis/diss consultant since 2021.
+Her recent research focuses on writing centers expanding into learning centers or merging with learning centers, and her dissertation focuses on mindfulness practices to support teachers as they offer written feedback on student writing.
 Due to her interest in supporting, mentoring, and learning from future and current K-12 teachers, she often collaborates with faculty in the Secondary Education (SEED) program in the College of Education and Human Development at Mason.
-She also serves as an adjunct instructor in the MA in Teaching Writing program at Johns Hopkins University.